-We have reviewed the accompanying interim condensed consolidated statement of financial position of L'azurde Company for Jewelry and Its Subsidiaries (a Saudi joint stock Company) ("the Group") as of 31 March 2018 and the related interim condensed consolidated statements of profit or loss, comprehensive income, changes in equity, and cash flows for the period then ended and the related notes (1) to (14) which form an integral part of these interim condensed consolidated financial information.
+We have reviewed the accompanying interim condensed consolidated statement of financial position of L'azurde Company for Jewelry and its Subsidiaries (a Saudi joint stock Company) (the "Group") as at 30 June 2018 and the related interim condensed consolidated statement of profit or loss and interim condensed consolidated statement of other comprehensive income for the three-month and six-month periods ended 30 June 2018 and the interim condensed consolidated statement of changes in equity and interim condensed consolidated statement of cash flows for the six-months period then ended and the related notes (1) to (14) which form an integral part of these interim condensed consolidated financial information.
 Management is responsible for the preparation and presentation of this interim condensed consolidated financial information in accordance with International Accounting Standard (IAS) 34 'Interim Financial Reporting', as endorsed in the Kingdom of Saudi Arabia.
 Our responsibility is to express a conclusion on this interim condensed consolidated financial information based on our review.